GodKra/goshooter_multiplayer/README.md

-# GoShooter_Multiplayer
+# Go Shooter Multiplayer
 Multiplayer version of GoShooter written in Rust.
+The server is hosted in your local machine.